 Tired of topic templates and generators?
 Follow this step-by-step process for brainstorming dozens of blog post topics.

 When the words aren’t flowing, try using pictures.
-Either draw your own (don’t worry, your readers don’t ever have to see your sketches), or use mind-blowing photos like these to stimulate ideas.
+Either draw your own (don’t worry, your readers don’t ever have to see your sketches), or use mind-blowing photos to stimulate ideas.

 33. Moleskine notebooks (Varies)

 Available in a variety of sizes and layouts, Moleskines are a favorite among writers.
 Always bring one with you wherever you go.

 If you prefer pen or pencil and paper, but want to be able to search your notes for keywords, use a Mod notebook.
 After you fill one up, you send your notebook to the company, and they will scan and digitize its content.
 You’ll have your notes in the cloud and be able to search through them.

 35. Aqua Notes Waterproof Notepad ($7)

 Do you get your most brilliant ideas in the shower or tub?
 Stick a pad of Aqua Notes so you can write them down before you forget.

 Download the application to your computer, web browser, and mobile gadgets, and you can take notes and capture snippets of the web anywhere you are.
 It even lets you take photos and record audio.
 And your notes sync through all your devices, which is neat.